romabulani/MuffinUI/readme.md

 - WebP format of images is used in the Muffin UI which ensure fast loading and less render blocking.
 - For CSS, alphabetical ordering of the properties is followed which helps in easy debugging.
 - Use of reponsive units and media queries to make it Mobile Responsive.
+- The properties like aria-label and rel are added in anchor tags which increase the accessibility.

 ## Future Enhancements
 - Dark Mode